 (CNN)Japan's newest public holiday is finally here -- and it's all about celebrating the country's ancient natural beauties.

-Japan marks its first 'Mountain Day'
+Japan marks its first 'Mountain Day' in 2016

 "Mountain Day" was first introduced to parliament in 2014 following lobbying from the Japanese Alpine Club and other Alp-related groups.